-Signs of tuberous breasts may include sagging breasts, narrow breasts, puffy areolas, minimal breast tissue and a high mammary fold.
-Women who have tubular breasts often find that the deformity impacts their self-confidence and wish to correct them through surgery.
-If you are wanting more rounded, natural looking breasts, take the time to look at our tuberous breasts before and after photos to see if Dr Norris’ work appeals to you.
+Signs of tuberous breasts may include breast laxity, narrow breasts, enlarged areolas, minimal breast tissue and a high mammary fold.
+Women who have tubular breasts often wish to correct them through surgery.
+If you are wanting more rounded breasts, take the time to look at our tuberous breasts before and after photos to see if Dr Norris’ work appeals to you.

 The tuberous breast correction procedure

 Before undergoing tuberous breast correction, you will need to decide on an implant type, texture, size and shape, as well as an implant location.
 The surgery itself will take a few hours to complete and is performed under general anaesthesia.

 Dr Norris will make an incision, most likely around the areola or below the breast, in order to release the constricting ring of tissue and redistribute the existing breast tissue into a more desired shape.
 He will then insert an implant into a pocket, either over or under the pectoral muscle, before closing the incisions with sutures.